 - MassCEC started offering a $500 Blower Door Test Rebate Adder for existing buildings that conduct a blower door test and document some key assumptions about the home.
 See MassCEC’s Blower Door Test Results and a Heat Load Input form for the information that we’re looking for.

 - MassCEC now requires 36 months of gas usage data.
-Instructions on how to download gas usage data by gas provider can be found on our pilot webpage.

 Detailed information about the new program requirements can be found in the Whole Home Pilot Program Manual.

 As I discussed in the September blog, our pilot program requires room-by-room Manual J heat load calculations for sizing whole-home air-source heat pump systems.
 We’ve seen some faulty assumptions that have slipped into Manual J heat load calculations, which have had a dramatic impact on the calculation (up to 40%).
 Even in cases where all the assumptions generally look reasonable, it’s impossible to know how leaky the home is without doing a blower door test and leakiness (i.e., air infiltration) can make a significant difference in the overall heat load.
 So we’re offering a $500 adder to projects that complete a blower door test, which should cover most if not all of the cost of the test.
 Ideally, MassCEC’s Blower Door Test Results and a Heat Load Input form would be filled in after weatherization work has been completed, but we are not requiring that any weatherization is completed to get this adder.
 Our primary goal is to get better insight into how to calibrate heating loads and how much factors like air infiltration could and should impact design.

 We have a similar goal in requesting 36 months of natural gas usage for existing buildings; we hope to compare natural gas usage to the Manual J heat load to see if we can draw any insights into heating loads.